allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, manageable steps.
 By doing this, you can make better use of your Time and ensure that you complete each task fully.

 Another important aspect of programming is learning new technologies and staying up-to-date with the latest developments in the industry.
 Keep an eye on new tools, libraries, frameworks,and programming languages that can help improve your workflow and skills.
 Not only will this help your personal growth as a programmer, but it will also make you more valuable to your team and company.

+# 2023-11-26
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Make a plan for your day, week, or even month, depending on your project.
+Planning ahead will ensure you have enough time to complete each task and avoid last-minute panic.
+It will also help to break down larger tasks into smaller, more manageable pieces, making it easier to stay on track.
+ -- 250 words